supaflyENJOY/DynamicsDocs/docs/AdminSetup/FeeSchedules.md

 - *Expected Amount* - overrides the Expected Amount when this modifier is included on a claim

 Modifiers can be added to [encounter services](../Scheduling/SingleEncounters.md/#encounter-services) by schedulers, or to a claim it is submitted.

+## Payroll Fee Schedules

+Fee schedules where the Fee Schedule Type is Payroll are used to override a practitioner's contracted hourly rate with a specific rate per service or per patient.

+For example, to set a higher rate for group treatment (97154), create a fee schedule item with the higher rate as the 'Billing Amount', and populate that fee schedule on the [practitioner contract](../Payroll/Contracts.md).